unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 ## Disk shares

-Disk shares are simply individual drives or pools of drives within your Unraid system that can be accessed over the network.
-By default, these shares are turned off, but you can easily enable them in the **Settings > Global Share Settings** section.
+Disk shares are simply individual drives or %%pools|cache-pool%% of drives within your Unraid system that can be accessed over the network.
+By default, these shares are turned off, but you can easily enable them in the ***Settings → Global Share Settings*** section.

 To keep things secure, make sure to set <u>user access permissions</u> for these shares appropriately.
 This is especially important if you have multiple users accessing your network.